ItsAmoduu/Calculator/README.md

 ## Description

 This is a simple command-line calculator developed in Python.
-The program provides basic operations such as addition, subtraction, multiplication, division, and comparison between two numbers.
-It is designed for Windows systems and utilizes various libraries to enhance the user interface and error handling.
+It provides basic operations such as addition, subtraction, multiplication, division, and comparison between two numbers.
+The project is available both as a Python script and as a compiled executable for Windows.

 ## Features